Everything you need to know about Packages in Go

 We can group fmt and greet package imports together using grouping syntax (parentheses).
 This time, our program will compile just fine, because Morning variable is exported from the greet package.

-💡 BTW, you can run an executable Go package from anywhere using go run <package-name> command.
-Go will try to resolve the package from GOROOT or GOPATH directories and execute the main function.
-Hence, in the above example, you could have just executed the go run app command.
+💡 You can also run an executable Go package with go run <package-name>.
+Go resolves the package from GOROOT or GOPATH and executes its main function.

 Nested package